52100 Bearing Steel | 1.3505 | 100Cr6

 - AMS: AMS 6490, AMS 6491 (Premium Aircraft Quality Bearing Steel)

-- ASTM: A295 (Standard Specification for High Carbon Anti-Friction Bearing Steel)
+- ASTM: A295 (Standard Specification for High-Carbon Anti-Friction Bearing Steel)

 FAQs